 If you were injured in a bus accident, whether it’s public transit, a shuttle, or another type of bus, the consequences can be devastating.

-The team at Cory Watson Attorneys wants to help you hold the at-fault party responsible for their actions, and seek compensation for your injuries and losses.
+The Nashville bus accident lawyers at Cory Watson Attorneys wants to help you hold the at-fault party responsible for their actions, and seek compensation for your injuries and losses.
 You may be entitled to compensation if you: